-Baby Wheezing – Reasons, Signs, Diagnosis and Home Remedies
+Baby Wheezing – Causes, Symptoms and Remedies

 Wheezing manifests itself in the form of a high-pitched noise like whistling when a baby breathes.
 A baby wheezing when breathing sounds more like a wind blowing through a tunnel.
 It could also sound like a toy squeaking when squeezed.
 This whistling sound while breathing is common in babies and children.
 A wheezing sound in babies indicates that the airways are narrowed which forces the air through a tiny opening that causes the sound.
 The frequency and intensity of wheezing depend on the underlying causes.
-About 30% of infants do experience wheezing at least once.
-Asthma, infections, gastroesophageal reflux disease (GERD), allergies are some common causes of wheezing.
+About 30% of infants experience wheezing at least once.
+Asthma, infections, gastroesophageal reflux disease (GERD), and allergies are some common causes of wheezing.

 What Is Wheezing in Infants?